Muffins - SconesView Our Alphabetical Recipe Index for Muffins - Scones

 Bakers waste nothing..
 I left the sugar out of a scone recipe one day and realized it as I mixed the dough up.
 Just one of those days in the test kitchen!
 So, I "floured" my work surface with sugar.
 The result was the best scones ever - flaky, crusty, perfect.
 My mistake became a classic recipe.

 Baking is a serious business.
 This is one recipe that needs a patent and it's own lawyer - or at least, a PR firm.
 Here is part of the story.
 My newest muffin, Post Lawsuit Muffins is another story.
 Read about it or bake up a batch.
-Check out Newest Edition Famous and Fabulous Buttermilk Muffins
+Check out New Edition Famous Lawsuit Buttermilk Muffins

 What happens when baker meets cook?
 When Jane Austen meets Cuisine's Bad Boy?
 Scones is all.
 Great chat, lots of chuckles, food movie talk and a recipe to take home.
 From Anthony Bourdain, October 2007 No Reservations (Bloomsbury/Raincoast Books 2007) in Montreal.